 Neurological disorders are diseases of the brain, spine and the nerves that connect them.

-There are three types of ADHD, each with different symptoms: predominantly inattentive, predominantly hyperactive/impulsive, and combined.
-Most people living with ADHD have a combination of the inattentive and hyperactive/impulsive symptoms.
+There are three types of ADHD, each with different signs: predominantly inattentive, predominantly hyperactive/impulsive, and combined.
+Most people living with ADHD have a combination of the inattentive and hyperactive/impulsive signs.

 People with predominantly inattentive ADHD often1This may be an overarching comment that needs to be made, particularly when related to mental health.: